MontheranNabulsi/movieCorn/README.md

-# 🎬 MoviesCorn - Professional Cinema Discovery Platform
+# 🎬 MovieCorn - Professional Cinema Discovery Platform

 A modern, responsive web application for discovering and exploring movies with an intuitive user interface and comprehensive movie database.